Civilian Response to Active Shooter Events (CRASE) Trainings

 Bring Training To Your Group

-If your group size is more than 15, we can lead the presentation at your organization or business.
+For groups larger than 15, we can lead the presentation at your organization or business.
 In addition to the minimum attendance requirement, your facility must have the necessary audio-visual equipment to display a slide deck presentation.
+To request training, please fill out the form below.

 Group sign-up